Fly Fishing For Jack Crevalle

 Instead he said, “We gotta cast man.”
 I said, “I’m trying.”

-Once I got the line situated, I made a cast and landed a nice jack crevalle.
+Once I got the line situated, I made a cast and began stripping a big popper.
+Fortunately I landed a nice jack crevalle.

 It all worked out in the end, but pay attention to where your fly line is and be prepared before it’s time to cast.